Big Bear Lake Water Level Looks Dire From Satellite Image

-As officials in Southern California start clamping down on residents' outdoor watering amid a historic drought, the water level at one of SoCal's most beautiful and popular destinations, Big Bear lake, is a cause for concern.
+As officials in Southern California start clamping down on residents' outdoor watering amid a historic drought, the water level at one of SoCal's most beautiful and popular destinations is a cause for concern.

-Water district officials are very concerned about the lake's level, and how much lower it could get by the end of summer.
+Water district officials are very concerned about Big Bear Lake's level, and how much lower it could get by the end of summer.

 The water levels also affect local businesses.